 National Concession Bus Pass

-The National Bus Concession enables eligible residents of Cornwall (people of eligible age and eligible disabled people) to travel on local buses during off-peak times anywhere in England.
+The National Concession Bus Pass allows eligible disabled and elderly residents of Cornwall to travel on local buses during off-peak times anywhere in England.

 - Who is eligible for a pass?

-- What evidence do I need to obtain a pass?
+- What evidence do I need to provide to get a pass?